VISITORS' GALLERY

 vinyl body finish and cool green scratchplate.

-Another example of the 175, owned by Michael Jacobsen of San Diego, USA.
+Another example of the 175, this time in white and black vinyl and owned by

 Finished in red lacquer, this example has the type of